Plott Hound bronze 2017

 La Femme Myron Gauger Waynesville, NC picture: June 2017

 This big (about six feet high) sculpture is situated in a little traffic-bound triangle park at the foot of the hill where our small downtown is located.
-The plantings are very pretty and the bench is a nice touch, too.
+At the left is how the piece looks in mid-December.
+Not inviting.
+The plantings were very pretty and the bench is a nice touch, too.
 The stone head is well made–very skilled craft, as far as I can tell–and the material fits into the setting.
 However, I have yet to see anyone sitting in the bench or admiring the piece close up.
 As nice as this little “pocket park” is, it is difficult to get to.
 There is traffic on either side of the triangle and no clear path to the park.
 I mean, it’s not NYC rush hour, but the flow of traffic is usually just heavy enough to make darting across the street awkward and uncomfortable.
-The statue is big enough to be seen from the sidewalk, but the greenery is prodigious this year, so the head is becoming somewhat obscured.
+The statue is big enough to be seen from the sidewalk, but the greenery was prodigious this summer, so the head became somewhat obscured.
 The situation is okay, but not ideal, and I want public art to be really accessible.
 Also, I find the head, although well made and thoughtfully designed, to be predictable and limiting.
 It presents a well-worn idea of generic ‘woman’ and in no way challenges or broaden viewers’ ideas about gender, material, setting, environment, craft or culture.
 A piece does not have to do everything, but I want it to do a little more than this piece does; I want art to be a little more “alive” and to engage me beyond a glance.

 Always Ready Steven Bonitz Waynesville, NC picture: May 2017